Give Me All Your Luvin': Chart performance

 "Give Me All Your Luvin'" was Madonna's 53rd entry on the Billboard Hot 100, a feat that tied her with Connie Francis (left) and Dionne Warwick (right) as the female artist with the second most entries.

 In the United States, "Give Me All Your Luvin'" was played from 9 am on February 3, 2012 by Clear Channel radio stations.
 It debuted at number 24 on the Billboard Mainstream Top 40 chart, with weekly accumulation of 2,766 plays (Clear Channel accumulated for 79% of those plays).
 It was Madonna's seventh top-25 debut on the chart, the most since its inception in 1992.
 Along with the debut on Mainstream Top 40, "Give Me All Your Luvin'" also debuted at number 33 on the Rhythmic airplay, number 35 on Adult Top 40 and number 20 on Dance/Mix Show Airplay chart.
 "Give Me All Your Luvin'" debuted at number seven on the Hot Digital Songs chart selling 115,000 copies, the amount sold in the first three days of its availability and end of Billboards tracking week.
 It consequently debuted at number 13 on the Billboard Hot 100 with 44 million total radio airplay.
 Following the performance at the Super Bowl XLVI halftime show, digital downloads for the song increased by 44% the next week to 165,000 copies, and the song reached number 10 on the Hot 100.
 It became Madonna's first top-ten single since "4 Minutes" (2008) and was her 38th song to reach the top-ten, thereby extending her record as the artist with the most top-ten songs on the Hot 100.
 The record would remain until Drake's "Greece" and "Popstar", with DJ Khaled, broke the record in 2020, becoming his 39th and 40th Hot 100 top ten entries.
 The song plummeted to number 39 the next week as the promotional effects of the Super Bowl wore off.
 With the release of "Give Me All Your Luvin'", Madonna tied with Dionne Warwick and Connie Francis for amassing the second highest number (53) of Billboard Hot 100 entries by female artists, only behind Aretha Franklin who had 73 entries.
 Madonna also extended her record as the artist with the most number-one songs on the Dance Club Songs chart, when "Give Me All Your Luvin'" became her 41st song to top it.
 In June 2012, the song was certified gold by the Recording Industry Association of America (RIAA), for sales of more than 500,000 copies.
-As of 2023, this song remains to be Madonna's latest entry on the Top 40 in the United States.